-We're a market research firm in Atlanta.
+We're a woman-owned market research firm in Atlanta.
 Every day we counsel brands from privately owned companies to start-ups and billion dollar multi-nationals on market research study design.
 Collecting data using a quantitative online survey has been a go-to for many of our clients, B2B brands, whether for a brand tracking study, annual customer satisfaction/NPS, or understanding a new market segment and its customers—just to name a few.

 While we work on market research studies day in and day out, we recognize that most managing B2B brands don’t and that best practices might be helpful for the planning stages.